SMILELab-FL/FedLab/README.md

 ## Performance & Insights

-In this section, we provide the perfermance report of several reproducted federated learning algorithms to illustrate the correctness of FedLab in simulation.
-Furthermore, we describe several insights that FedLab could provide for federated learning research.
-Without loss of generality, experiments in this section is conducted on partitioned mnist datasets.
+We provide the performance report of several reproduced federated learning algorithms to illustrate the correctness of FedLab in simulation.
+Furthermore, we describe several insights FedLab could provide for federated learning research.
+Without loss of generality, this section's experiments are conducted on partitioned mnist datasets.
 The conclusions and observations in this section should still be valid in other data sets and scenarios.

 ### Non-IID